microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 Override this method in a subclass of IconSource to produce an IconElement that corresponds to your IconSource.

+This protected virtual CreateIconElementCore method is called when the public CreateIconElement method is called.

+_Spec note: this naming pattern of a public Foo and protected virtual FooCore is an existing pattern in Xaml today.
+The other name suffix that's used is "Override", but "Core" is more frequent._

 ## NavigationViewItem.Icon

 _Spec note: this isn't a new property, but has new behavior_